 - Difficulty paying attention while awake

 The VA considers sleep apnea a qualifying disability and rates veterans from 0%, 30% 50% and 100% after a medical diagnosis and service connection.
-As a Veterans Claims Expert (VCE) with VA Claims Insider, I deal with dozens of clients who suspect they have sleep apnea.
+As a Veteran Coach with VA Claims Insider, I deal with dozens of clients who suspect they have sleep apnea.
 I also deal with many clients who have been diagnosed with it, post-military-service and do not know how to establish a service connection for sleep apnea.

 How to get rated for sleep apnea

 As I tell all my clients, just having a condition does not merit a disability rating from the VA.
 It requires several key components, service connection, medical diagnosis, and some proof of life impact or how this disability affects you today.
 Who knows you best other than your spouse?
 Have you found yourself waking up to your wife, telling you to roll over because of your incessant snoring?

 This is where the spousal letter comes into play.
 This can establish a life impact for a veteran.
 It can also play a crucial role in firmly establishing service connection as well.
 A spousal letter can help you if you were married during your service and your wife observed the change in you after you developed sleep apnea.
 Did you know that sleep apnea, has been medically proven to be a secondary to PTSD?
 You would know this if you were working with a Veteran Coach from VA Claims Insider!

 The spousal letter should have a flow to it.
 It should clearly describe how he or she knows the veteran and for the length of time.
 Then in the spouses own words, talk about the change noticed in the veteran.
 These changes should include at least some of the symptoms of sleep apnea.
 Trust me your spouse will enjoy discussing how your snoring affects them!